How To Start a Business as an Immigrant in the US

 Frequently asked questions

 While you can start a business, it may not be advisable to do so in the United States if your visa is about to expire.
-Staying beyond your authorized dates is a violation of U.S. immigration laws and can cause you to be ineligible for a future visa.
+Staying beyond your authorized visa date is a violation of U.S. immigration laws and can cause you to be ineligible for a future visa.
 You can, however, request an extension of stay.

 It’s also important to abide by visa regulations.
 Some visas allow you to work or operate businesses, while others do not.
 You may need to change your nonimmigrant status in order to legally start a business.
+When in doubt, consult with an immigration attorney.

-You do not need a Social Security number to start a business in the United States.
+You do not need a Social Security number (SSN) to start a business in the United States.
 You can apply for an EIN or a business license with an ITIN.
 However, you will need to register your business with the IRS.